The Complete History of the Traditional Latin Mass Movement of Eastern Oklahoma, 1970 - Present (2018)

 to preserve Catholic Tradition in our Local Church, for ourselves and our posterity.

 If Bishop Slattery was such a driving force, we could still seek him out for support, counsel, and direction.
-I do believe as the Church Revolution keeps getting worse and worse, we may see that one day no regular Traditional Latin Masses (1962) are allowed in Tulsa (or most places), due to changes in Vatican policy towards the motu proprio.
+I do believe as the Church Revolution keeps getting worse and worse, we may see that one day Latin Mass apostolates become more restricted, due to changes in Vatican policy.
 I think we have to be prepared for that possibility down the road.
 Before that happens, we can mobilize and unite, so there is less reason to bring it to and end.

-Consider how even Bishop Slattery himself, with his own prudential reasons, almost shutdown the FSSP parish in Tulsa!
-That one stronghold that is left could, in theory, one day come to an end.
 To me, a solution is to unite like the first Christians did in the catacombs, but in informal ways.
 Blogs, forums, podcasts, informal meetups.
-We need to survive and defeat the enemy (the apostacy that has entered the Church), for our posterity's sake.
+We need to survive and defeat the enemy (the apostasy that has entered the Church), for our posterity's sake.

-Use social media and grassroots communications to grow Most Precious Blood to the point they can afford to build a new, bigger, fully traditional church.
-Perhaps that parish can one day have a school, and even a community of like-minded Catholics living in the countryside nearby.
+Perhaps Most Precious Blood parish can one day have a school, and even a community of like-minded Catholics living in the countryside nearby.

 We have so much to be thankful to Bishop Slattery for, for his legacy, so we can work to try and preserve that very legacy he left us, staying focused and positive on all the great sources of traditional Catholicism that remain across our Local Church.